 Stay connected to the latest Healthcare Career Advice easily through Facebook.

 Education & Training

-After graduating from an undergraduate degree program, taking the MCAT, applying and gaining admittance into a medical school program, learners will spend the next approximately 4 to 5 years taking advanced courses and gaining hands-on experience through clinical rotations.
+After graduating from an undergraduate degree program, taking the MCAT, applying and gaining admittance into a medical school program, learners will spend the next approximately four to five years taking advanced courses and gaining hands-on experience through clinical rotations.
 A learner will first experience the role of an Obstetrician during these rotations.

-A professional must also obtain licensure by passing the United States Medical Licensing Examination (USMLE), and certification as an Obstetrician through the American Board of Obstetrics and Gynecology.
-Upon completing medical school, a learner must next complete a residency program, typically lasting 3 to 7 years in length.
+A professional must also obtain a license by passing the United States Medical Licensing Examination (USMLE), and certification as an Obstetrician through the American Board of Obstetrics and Gynecology.
+Upon completing medical school, a learner must next complete a residency program, typically lasting three to seven years in length.
 These programs will provide supervised experience in the field of obstetrics, while allowing residents to evaluate and observe patients, as well as to create treatment plans for them.